andrevidela/Research-report/Thesis/index.md

 - Multiplicity refers to the number of times a variable can be used.
 Not only exactly once, and not only just numbers.

 ## Monad
 A mathematical structure that allows to encapsulate _change in a context_.
 For example `Maybe` is a Monad because it creates a context in which the values we are manipulating might be absent.
+Formally, a monad is a triple between an indexed set $X_i$ a `bind` operation $X_a \to (a \to X_b) \to X_b$ and a `pure` operation $1 \to X_a$

 ## Pattern matching

+Pattern matching consists in destructuring a value into its constituent parts in order to access them or understand what kind of value we are dealing with.

 ## Semiring
 A mathematical structure that requires its values to be combined with `+` and `*` in the ways you expect from natural numbers